Peeyush-Jha/cse15l-lab-reports/Lab2.md

 ![Image](Code.png)

 Description of my code - In this code I have created a java file called StringServer whose purpose is to add messages (strings) to a variable calles str.
 We can use the path */add-messages* to add new lines of strings to our variable str.
+The exact working of this code has been described below.

 **1st Screenshot of using /add-message :**